Maersk Alabama hijacking: Background

-With a crew of 23 and 17000 MT of cargo, the ship, originating from Salalah, Oman, was bound for Mombasa, Kenya, after a stop in Djibouti.
-The Maersk Alabama was carrying 401 containers of food aid from USAID, Serving God Ministries, the World Food Program, and Catholic Relief Services.
+With a crew of 23 and 17000 MT of cargo, the Maersk Alabama, originating from Salalah, Oman, was bound for Mombasa, Kenya, after a stop in Djibouti.
+The ship was carrying 401 containers of food aid from USAID, Serving God Ministries, the World Food Programme, and Catholic Relief Services.
 The food aid was destined for people in Somalia and Uganda, Somali refugees in Kenya, and refugees in Rwanda.

-The crew members of Maersk Alabama had received anti-piracy training from union training schools and had drilled aboard the ship a day prior to the attack of 8 April.
+The crew of Maersk Alabama had received anti-piracy training from union training schools and had drilled aboard the ship a day prior to the attack.
 Their training included the use of small arms, anti-terror, basic safety, first aid, and other security-related courses.

 Events

 Hijacking

-On 8 April 2009, four pirates based on attacked the ship.
-Armed with AK-47 assault rifles, all four of the pirates were between 15 and 18 years old, according to Secretary of Defense Robert Gates.
+On 8 April 2009, four pirates based on attacked the ship armed with AK-47 assault rifles.
+The pirates were all between 15 and 18 years old, according to Secretary of Defense Robert Gates.
 When the pirate alarm sounded, Chief Engineer Mike Perry brought 14 members of the crew into a secure room that the engineers had been fortifying for such a purpose.
 As the pirates approached, the remaining crew fired flares.
-In addition, Perry and First Assistant Engineer Matt Fisher swung the ship's rudder, which swamped the pirate skiff.
+Perry and First Assistant Engineer Matt Fisher swung the ship's rudder, which swamped the pirate skiff.